Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mooloolaba - Alexandra Headland recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Mooloolaba-Alexandra Headland has seen approximately 33 new homes approved annually over the past five financial years, totalling 168 homes.
-So far in FY2025-26, 19 approvals have been recorded.
-Each dwelling built between FY2020-21 and FY2024-25 has resulted in an average of 2.7 new residents per year, indicating solid demand that supports property values.
-New homes are being constructed at an average expected cost of $758,000, suggesting a focus on the premium market with high-end developments.
+Mooloolaba - Alexandra Headland has seen approximately 33 new homes approved annually over the past five financial years, totalling 168 homes.
+In FY26 so far, 19 approvals have been recorded.
+Each dwelling built between FY21 and FY25 has resulted in an average of 2.7 new residents per year.
+The average construction cost value for new homes is $758,000, indicating a focus on the premium market with high-end developments.

 Frequently Asked Questions - Development